Network · Ports

 3306

-MySQL database services are commonly safer when restricted to internal networks, VPNs, or trusted IP ranges instead of broad public exposure.
+Database service — safer restricted to internal networks, VPNs, or trusted IP ranges.

 RDP